RelationshipsUpdated April 2, 202613 min read

 Establish a communication rhythm.
 Successful LDR couples typically have one or two longer video calls per week and moderate texting throughout the day.
 Consistency reduces anxiety and provides something to look forward to.

 Share your daily life.
 Send photos of your lunch, a funny sign you walked past, or a sunset from your window.
 These mundane moments are what close-distance couples share naturally, and recreating that casual sharing maintains a sense of inclusion in each other's lives.
+For more on this topic, see our attachment styles in dating.

 Have deep conversations intentionally.
 Schedule periodic deeper conversations about your feelings, the relationship, and future plans.
 Sometimes you need to deliberately create space for vulnerability.